 If you would like to provide (Organisation) with any feedback or suggestions to improve this policy, please contact (insert organisation name and contact details).

 In addition to the regular review of this policy, recommendations for changes to the policy may be submitted to the Board for consideration at any time.
 In the event that changes are accepted, the policy will be updated, and circulated to all stakeholders via the webpage, bulletin and other appropriate communication channels.

-END OF TEMPLATE

-DISCLAIMER:

-The information contained within this template document is general in nature.

-It should not be considered as a substitute for legal advice.

-Vicsport recommends sporting organisations develop a Child Safe and Child Friendly Policy with the assistance of appropriate legal advisers.

-This resource is supported by the Victorian Government.

-Vicsport developed this resource utilising and adapting content from Gymnastics Victoria: Child Safe & Child Friendly Policy (2016).